-Dr. Miller's research program is designed to contribute to the design and delivery of effective community-based HIV prevention services.
-Her work emphasizes the needs and experiences of the population at highest risk in the nation, adolescent and young adult Black sexual minority males.
-She is interested in identifying structural and community-level HIV prevention programs that are effective in reducing HIV-related risk behavior among high-risk young men and in facilitating their timely access to treatment.
-Her work also focuses on delineating the contextual conditions in AIDS-related organizational environments that contribute to sustainable HIV prevention, HIV testing, and linkage-to-care activities.
-Dr. Miller's research is grounded in the idea that the program and its environmental host combine to make a causal package; one cannot understand what makes a program effective and consider where and for whom else it might be effective without treating the programs context as part of the program.
-Dr. Miller is also an evaluation scholar and has a secondary aim of improving knowledge on program evaluation theory and practice with regard to community-based programs and culturally responsive approaches.
+My research program is designed to contribute to the design and delivery of effective community-based HIV prevention services.
+My work emphasizes the needs and experiences of the population at highest risk in the nation, adolescent and young adult Black sexual minority males.
+I am interested in identifying structural and community-level HIV prevention programs that are effective in reducing HIV-related risk behavior among high-risk young sexual minority men and in facilitating their timely access to treatment.
+I also focus on delineating the contextual conditions in AIDS-related organizational environments that contribute to sustainable HIV prevention, HIV testing, and linkage-to-care activities from the perspective of program evaluation and implementation science.
+My research is grounded in the idea that a program and its environmental host combine to make a causal package; one cannot understand what makes a program effective and consider where and for whom else it might be effective without treating the program's context as part of the program.
+I am also an evaluation scholar and conduct research on evaluation theory and practice.